-Around 1985, as a student at Pitt Law, I filled out my Bar examiners application in preparation to sit for the Pennsylvania bar exam.
-While I don’t remember how the question was phrased, the likelihood is high back then that questions about mental health were asked in a way that would require me to disclose treatment regardless of what real world bearing the answers had on my ability to practice law.
-Ironically, I would have been one of the applicants the examiners would want to flag.
+As a student at Pitt Law, I filled out my Bar examiners application.
+I don’t remember how they phrased the mental health questions.
+The likelihood is high at that time that I was required to disclose treatment.
+I was one of the applicants the examiners would want to flag.

 At the time I filled out the application, I was an alcoholic.
-I was clinically depressed.
-I was bulimic.
-I mentioned none of these.
+I suffered from clinical depression.
+I was also bulimic.
+I disclosed none of it.
 I was not being dishonest.
 I had no idea I was an alcoholic.
-I did not know what depression or bulimia were.
-I had not sought treatment for any of them as relatively few people did at that time.
+I did not know what depression or bulimia was.
+I had not sought treatment.

-When I applied to sit for the Texas bar exam in 1987, my defaulted student loan (I corrected that) was an issue, but not the still untreated eating disorder, depression or alcohol.
-I had also added addiction to cocaine to my “resume”.
+When I applied to sit for the Texas bar exam in 1987, my defaulted student loan (I corrected that) was the only issue.
+Once again, I did not disclose my problems.
+I added addiction to cocaine to my “resume.”
 To the best I can determine, here is how the question as asked in 1987:

-Once again, there was no self-awareness that I had any problems.
-In my mind, I was not abusing alcohol or cocaine.
-I had never sought treatment, so was nothing to disclose.
-From strictly a sitting for the bar exam standpoint, ignorance was both bliss and beneficial to me.
-I failed regardless.
+Once again, there was no self-awareness.
+In my mind, I did not have a drug or drinking problem.
+There was nothing to disclose.
+I failed the exam.
 Cocaine and Jack Daniels were not great study aids.

-Atticus Finch (not his real name) is one such example.
-Atticus is a licensed attorney in large eastern city.
+Atticus Finch is a licensed attorney in a large eastern city.
 He says,

-Upon passing the bar on his first attempt, Atticus was eager to get admitted and wanted to be as honest as possible in submitting his character& fitness application.
+Atticus passed the bar on his first attempt.
+He was eager to be admitted to practice.
+He also wanted to be as honest in submitting his character& fitness application.
 He says,

-The examiner then recommended that Atticus meet with the Character and Fitness psychiatrist for a mental evaluation to see he I was “prepared to practice.”
+The examiner recommended that Atticus meet with the Character and Fitness psychiatrist.
 He says,

-Additionally, it was mandated that Atticus have weekly therapy appointments for six-months with a private therapist that he had to pay for myself.
-His therapist would report to the bar counselor with monthly progress reports and with a follow up evaluation at the end of the period.
-Atticus jumped through those hoops and was finally recommended to the committee to be admitted to the bar, a year and a half after passing on his first attempt.
-He was finally licensed two years after taking the exam.
+The state bar demanded weekly appointments for six-months with a private therapist.
+Atticus had pay for the sessions.
+His therapist reported to the bar with monthly progress reports and evaluation at the end of the period.
+Atticus jumped through the hoops.
+He obtained his license to practice two years after passing the exam.
 Atticus says,

 “The ordeal of the mental evaluation was degrading and took a toll on my self-esteem.
 Not to mention, the delay in bar admission has hindered my marketability.”

-I reached out to Leah Rosa, a licensed professional counselor and the former clinical director of the Louisiana Judges and Lawyers Assistance Program(JLAP) for her perspective and suggestions.
+I reached out to Leah Rosa.
+She is a licensed professional counselor and former clinical director of the Louisiana Judges and Lawyers Assistance Program(JLAP).
 She says,

 “I want to start off by saying that as a former clinical director for a JLAP, from both a clinical and systems perspective, some of the most difficult cases to work with were often Bar applicants.
 Clinically, they are emerging from a time in their lives where newfound freedom, alcohol, experimentation, and figuring out how to cope with “adulting” is a huge roller coaster.